 How to use floral hydrosols

 Hydrosols are herbal essences and distilled water.
 They will keep indefinitely if stored in sterilized bottles and protected from light and heat.
-You can use them as air fresheners, skin fresheners, hair rinse, in cooking, in cosmetics, and in homemade cleaning products.
-You can use the hydrosol directly in your electric ultrosonic essential oil diffuser, without adding any additional essential oil or water.
+You can use them as air fresheners, skin fresheners, hair rinses, cooking, cosmetics, and homemade cleaning products.
+You can use floral hydrosol directly in your electric ultrasonic essential oil diffuser , without adding any additional essential oil or water.

 I buy my organic steam distilled essential oils and hydrosols from two places: